 - You’ll win sympathy and establish a much deeper connection with your conversational partner.

-This means that you’ll basically move from robotic to human in no time and trust us – this will earn you not only time and patience but also a great deal of confidence and the ability to keep up the conversation – no matter how limited and helpless you may feel.
+This means that you’ll basically move from robotic to human which will earn you not only time and patience but also a great deal of confidence and the ability to keep up the conversation – no matter how limited and helpless you may feel.

 Our List of Hungarian Phrases of Natural Conversation